juliencegarra/OpenMATB/README.md

 The program requires Python 2.x (tested on version 2.7) and the corresponding version of the Pygame, PySide and rstr libraries, freely available online.
 Make sure you install the matching (32- or 64-bit) version of Pygame as your Python installation, and the one compatible with your Python version number.

 The program was tested under Windows and Linux systems.
-Some minimal code update are expected to run under mac.
+Some minimal code updates are expected to run under mac.

 To run perfectly, the software requires only a personal computer and a joystick for the tracking task.